+Minimum Maximum

-Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
+G2 Number of credits per term a student can take for the stated full-time tuition.

-Yes

-No
+Yes No

-- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program? - If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1? - G5 Provide the estimated expenses for a typical full-time undergraduate student:
+- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?

+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

+G5 Provide the estimated expenses for a typical full-time undergraduate student:

-Residents Commuters (living at home) Commuters (not living at home)
+Residents Commuters Commuters

 Books and supplies:

 Room only:

 Board only:

 Room and board total

 Transportation:

 Other expenses:

-If your college cannot provide separate room and board figures for commuters not living at home
+\ If your college cannot provide separate room and board figures for commuters not living at home

 G6 Undergraduate per-credit-hour charges (tuition only):

-PRIVATE INST ITUTIONS:
+PRIVATE INSTITUTIONS:

-PUBLIC INSTIT UTIONS:
+PUBLIC INSTITUTIONS:

 In-district:

-In-state (or ut-of-district):
+In-state (out-of-district):

-Out-of-stat e:

-NONRESIDEN ALIENS:
+Out-of-state:

+NONRESIDENTS: